laurenguido/IncrementalDerisFlowVolumeAnalyzer/paper.md

 The `IncrementalDebrisFlowVolumeAnalyzer` was designed to be used by geohazard and geomorphology researchers in tandem with external data, field work, and geomorphometric analyses.
 Students may also use this tool to gain familiarity with debris flow hazards, change detection data types, and geospatial data manipulationin Python with hands-on application to real world problems.

-The `IncrementalDebrisFlowVolumeAnalyzer` has been used in multiple forthcoming scientific publications, and has been previously presented on (Guido:2024).
-This work builds off the concepts of volume estimation demonstrated by (@Scheip & Wegmann:2023), with improvemnts in standardized sample areas, ability to handle complex tributary systems, referencing to hydrological locations in the watershed, and increasing the capacity for automation.
+The `IncrementalDebrisFlowVolumeAnalyzer` has been used in multiple forthcoming scientific publications, and has been previously presented on [@guido].
+This work builds off the concepts of volume estimation demonstrated by [@corey; @coreyrepo], with improvemnts in standardized sample areas, ability to handle complex tributary systems, referencing to hydrological locations in the watershed, and increasing the capacity for automation.
 These improvements, combined with the growing needto investigate intra-channel debris flow dynamics and increasing availability ofhigh-resolution topographic data, will enable exciting scientific exploration and developemnts in mitigation, modeling, and hazard prediction in debris flow and geohazard research.

 # Graphical Summary